carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ## Code Chunk Options

 There are over 50 different code chunk options!!!
-Obviously, we will not go over all of them, but they fall into several larger categories, including: code evaluation, text output, code style, cache options, plot output, and animation.
+Obviously, we will not go over all of them, but they fall into several larger categories, including code evaluation, text output, code style, cache options, plot output, and animation.
 We’ll discuss a few options for code evaluation, text output, and plot output.

 Code chunk options in Quarto are added within code chunks and always have the following format: